thethunderturner/filament-latex/ISSUES.md

 -[ ] Change how the pdf gets the name.
 Instead of default "main" it gets the slug of the record name.
 -[x] Error when compiling.
 But it actually compiles fine.
 -[ ] Change how includegraphiocs works.
 Instead of using the directory from home, use the name of the file.
 We still havent implemented folders, so just the file name is enough.
+-[ ] Add ability to have multiple .tex files.
+This could be tricky.
+Leave for last!